-What are the odds that you still own the same relief pitchers you rostered in your fantasy baseball draft?
-KFFL.com's Fantasy Baseball Closer Hot Seat series gives you a no-nonsense perspective on performances, injuries and managerial decisions from MLB bullpens.
-Get your arm loose: Let's find fantasy baseball players who'll get saves in your rotisserie or head-to-head baseball league.
+What are the odds that you still own the relief pitchers you rostered in your fantasy baseball draft?
+KFFL.com's Fantasy Baseball Closer Hot Seat series gives you no-nonsense ratings of performances, injuries and managerial decisions in MLB bullpens.
+Get your arm loose: Let's find fantasy baseball players in your rotisserie or head-to-head baseball league who'll get saves.

 About Tim Heaney